Anti-apartheid icon Nelson Mandela was released from a Pretoria hospital on Wednesday after being treated for a lung infection and gallstones.

 He was admitted to the hospital on December 8.
 The office of President Jacob Zuma said he would continue to receive home-based care “until he fully recovers”.

-Over the years the Nobel Peace Prize winner has had a number of health scares, including in February 2012 when he spent the night in hospital after a minor exploratory procedure to investigate persistent abdominal pain.
+Over the years the Nobel peace prize winner has had a number of health scares, including in February when he spent the night in hospital after receiving a minor exploratory procedure to investigate persistent abdominal pain.

-Madiba, as he is affectionately called in South Africa, underwent a diagnostic laparoscopy, or keyhole surgery, in which doctors made small incisions in the abdominal area to probe it with a tiny camera.
+Madiba, as he is affectionately called in South Africa, received a diagnostic laparoscopy, or “keyhole surgery”, in which doctors made small incisions in the abdominal area to probe it with a tiny camera.

-The main medical problems of South Africa’s first black president have been:
+The first main medical problems of South Africa’s first black president have been: